Moskva (river): Sources of water

 Sources of water are estimated as 61% thaw, 12% rain and 27% subterranean.
 Since completion of the Moscow Canal (1932–1937), the Moskva River has also collected a share of Upper Volga water.
 This has enabled reliable commercial shipping, which was previously interrupted by summer droughts (older dams built in 1785, 1836 and 1878 were not effective).
 The average discharge, including Volga waters, varies from 38 m³/s near Zvenigorod to 250 m³/s at the Oka inlet.
 The speed of the current, depending on the season, varies from 0.1 m/s (winter, dams closed) to 1.5–2.0 m/s (May, dams open).

 Cities and towns

 Moscow (Москва́), the capital of Russia, is situated on its banks.
 The river also flows through the towns of Mozhaysk, Zvenigorod, Zhukovsky, Bronnitsy, Voskresensk, and — at the confluence of the Moskva and Oka — Kolomna.
 As of 2007, there are 49 bridges across the Moskva River and its canals within Moscow city limits; the first stone bridge, Bolshoy Kamenny Bridge, was erected in 1692.
 Within the city, the river is 120–200 m wide, the narrowest point being under the Kremlin walls.
 Drinking water for the city of Moscow is collected from five stations on the Moskva River and from the Upper Volga reservoirs (north and north-west of the city).

 Islands

 Canals, built within Moscow city limits, have created a number of islands.
-Some of them have names in Russian, some have none.
+Some of them have names in Russian, but some have none.
+One of the most famous is an unnamed artificial island in the center of the city between the river proper and the Bypass Canal.
 Major, permanent islands (west to east) are: